• Print

 The use and misuse of quoting people

-In doing research for writing books you notice funny things.
+In doing research for writing books you notice disturbing things.

-Sometimes you discover a saying attributed to two different people, and the right attribution is actually less popular than the wrong one (In my case I misattributed a quote to Goethe, as many authors have).
+Sometimes you discover a saying attributed to two different people, and the right attribution is actually less popular than the wrong one (In my case I misattributed the famous quote mistakenly believed to be Goethe – “Boldness has genius, power and magic…”).
 Other times people snip a quote in such a way that it is divorced from the context in which the writer intended.

-One case in point is this famous saying from Emerson:
+One example is this famous saying from Emerson:

 A foolish consistency is the hobgoblin of little minds.

-The quote is from his essay called self-reliance, an essay about learning about yourself.
+The quote is from Self-Reliance, an essay about learning about yourself.
 Which is a good thing to do.

-The problem is it’s easy to lob off those first two words and have an entirely different quote.
+The problem is it’s easy to lob off those first two words and have a different quote.

 Consistency is the hobgoblin of little minds.